ortus-docs/cachebox-docs/getting-started/creating-cachebox/common-cachefactory-methods.md

 Replace a registered named cache with a new decorated cache of the same name

+* `registerListeners()`

+Register all configured event listeners found in the configuration file with the ColdBox Interceptor Service

+* `shutdownCache(string name)`

+Send a shutdown command to a specific named cache provider and remove it from the factory

+* `removeFromScope()`

+Remove the CacheBox factory from scope registration if scope registration is enabled

 * `shutdown()`

 Recursively sends shutdown commands to all registered caches and cleans up in preparation for shutdown